bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ![](https://cdn-images-1.medium.com/max/800/0*5yBLWI2EMAqgm01n.jpg)

 Git is designed to protect you — not only from others, but also from yourself!
 Of course, there are times where you’d like to exercise your own judgement, even if it may not be the best thing to do.
-For this, Git provides some helpful tools to change commits and “time travel”.
+For this, Git provides some helpful tools to change commits and “time travel ".

 Before we talk about these, a warning: **The commands in this lesson are destructive!** If used improperly, you could lose work, damage a teammate’s branch, or even rewrite the history of your entire project.
 You should exercise caution when using these on production code, and don’t hesitate to ask for help if you’re unsure what a command might do.